james-gray/pace-the-music/README.rst

 Setting up the app
 ==================

-To set up the database you will need to make sure that you have MySQL 5.7 installed.
+To set up the database you will need to make sure that you have SQLite 3 installed.

 Next, copy `config_template.py` to the file `config.py` and set the path to 'ptm.db'.
 Finally, create the DB and tables::